How to Estimate Construction Equipment Costs Effectively

 4. Transportation

 Hauling costs can sneak up on you, especially for larger machines.
-Always account for loading, unloading, and special permits.
+Always account for loading, unloading, delivery fees, and special permits.

 Include transport for each piece of equipment identified by your takeoffs, especially large or heavy machinery.